-- id reports (read-only) the type of valve configured to be used with the instrument. - scheduled [= true | false] reports or sets whether or not the valve schedule is enabled for use.
-The valve can always be operated by user commands at any time, provided adequate external power is available. - true: this is the factory default; the valve schedule is enabled for the current or next deployment - false: the valve schedule is not enabled. - powerondelay reports (read-only) the startup time for the valve in milliseconds. - poweroffdelay reports (read-only) the shut down time for the valve in milliseconds. - interval [= <milliseconds>] reports or sets the interval between valve episodes in milliseconds. - Minimum interval is 120000, or 2 minutes. - The maximum interval is 3888000000, corresponding to 45 days. - Only values rounded to the minute are valid, so the number must be a multiple of 60000. - Interval must be greater than the duration. - The factory default value is 3600000ms, or 1 hour. - duration [= <milliseconds>] reports or sets the duration of a valve episode in milliseconds. - Minimum duration is 60000 (1 minute). - Maximum is 86400000 milliseconds, which corresponds to 1 day. - Duration must be less than the interval period. - Only values rounded to the minute are valid, so the number must be a multiple of 60000. - The factory default value is 60000ms, or 1 minute. - command [= <command>] sends a particular command to the valve; in the case of a BPR|zero instrument, <command> can be one of the following options.
-In all cases, the system may take up to 3000 milliseconds (nominally) to respond with the valve position or return an error message, in addition to the powerondelay and poweroffdelay times. - setpositionM, moves the valve to Position M (Marine). - setpositionA, moves the valve to Position A (Atmospheric).
+- powerondelay reports (read-only) the startup time for the valve in milliseconds. - poweroffdelay reports (read-only) the shut down time for the valve in milliseconds. - interval [= <milliseconds>] reports or sets the interval between valve episodes in milliseconds. - The minimum interval is 120000, or 2 minutes. - The maximum interval is 3888000000, corresponding to 45 days. - Only values rounded to the minute are valid, so the number must be a multiple of 60000. - The interval must be greater than the duration. - The factory default value is 3600000ms, or 1 hour. - duration [= <milliseconds>] reports or sets the duration of a valve episode in milliseconds. - The minimum duration is 60000 (1 minute). - The maximum duration is 86400000 milliseconds, which corresponds to 1 day. - The duration must be less than the interval period. - Only values rounded to the minute are valid, so the number must be a multiple of 60000. - The factory default value is 60000ms, or 1 minute.

-- getposition, reports the current position or status of the valve.
-In the event of a fault, the status may indicate the error.
+- command [= <command>] sends a particular command to the valve; in the case of a BPR|zero instrument, <command> can be one of the following options.
+In all cases, the system may take up to 3000 milliseconds (nominally) to respond with the valve position or return an error message, in addition to the powerondelay and poweroffdelay times. - setpositionM, moves the valve to Position M (Marine). - setpositionA, moves the valve to Position A (Atmospheric). - getposition, reports the current position or status of the valve.
+In the event of a fault, the status may indicate the error. - positionM - positionA - <specific_error_message>

-- positionM

-- positionA

-- a specific error message.